-Most of us will not think twice about the environment when we decide to replace our kitchen – the origins of the wood used, the sustainability or the amount of landfill space we will be using simply don't enter our heads.
+Most of us will not think twice about the environment when we decide to replace our kitchen.
+The origins of the wood used.
+The sustainability.
+Or the amount of landfill space we will be using.
+These thoughts simply don't enter our heads.
 Thankfully the one choice you make (which may be based on a number of factors) to use replacement kitchen doors on your new kitchen is one which will help the environment without you even knowing it is the case.

 Our kitchen doors are designed to be sustainable and responsible sourced.
 We take this very seriously and do the hard work so that you don't have to.
 All you need to be aware of is that by choosing us you are doing the right thing.

 Replacement kitchen doors save on landfill

 One of the main reasons replacing your kitchen doors is such a great idea is because there will be much less wastage.
 Your kitchen can be transformed without needing to be completely replaced.
 You will save money on skips and the kitchen – but the planet will thank you too.

 We are proud to say that our replacement cabinet doors are made from wood which is carefully chosen and is sustainable.
 This means that the trees are replanted.
 The wood is certified as such by either the FSC or the PEFC.

 The FSC promote the responsible management of forests across the globe.
 They believe in the preservation of forests while also promoting the welfare of those people working in the forestry industry and those living in areas where deforestation is taking place.
 They also work towards building markets across the world to help local people earn money and gain access to benefits.
 In other words if you buy wood which is stamped with the FSC symbol, you are getting wood which is carefully chosen, replaced and where the workers are well treated.